Pumpernickelsguy/Pumpernickelsguy.github.io/README.md

 # Pumper's website

+## About
+This Github Pages hosts Pumper's website.
+Art commission info, pricing info, contact info and sample arts can be found inside.

+Please note this is a Work-In-Progress and many features are not yet implemented.

 ## Link
 You can access the link here: https://pumpernickelsguy.github.io/

-## About
-This site contains information for purchasing art commissions from Pumper.

-Please note this is a Work-In-Progress and many features are not yet implemented.

 ## Contributors
-* Pumpernickelsguy - Owner
+* Pumpernickelsguy - Owner and Artist
-* Wang-yi-yao - Web developer
+* Wang-yi-yao - Web Developer